'Time for this to end': Trump team asks for acquittal at impeachment trial

 “The Republicans can call who they want.
 They have the ability.
 They have the majority,” Schumer said.

-Lankford urged Bolton late on Monday to speak publicly outside of the impeachment trial.

-“John Bolton is no shrinking violet,” Lankford said in a video posted to his Facebook page.
-“My encouragement would be: If John Bolton’s got something to say, there’s plenty of microphones all over the country - that he should step forward and start talking about it right now.”
+Sekulow sought to portray Trump as the victim of scheming by Washington insiders dating back to his 2016 candidacy.
+Sekulow listed grievances that Trump raised about prior investigations including the special counsel probe that documented Russian interference in the 2016 election to boost his candidacy and his campaign’s numerous contacts with Moscow.

-The impeachment drive against Trump, Sekulow argued, was a partisan exercise motivated by policy differences that Democrats have with Trump, not genuine impeachable offenses.
+The impeachment drive against Trump, Sekulow argued, was a partisan exercise motivated by Democratic opposition to Trump’s policies, not genuine impeachable offenses.

-The Senate may resolve the issue of whether to call witnesses in a vote on Friday or Saturday.
-Some moderate Republican senators, including Mitt Romney and Susan Collins, said the disclosures were likely to sway at least four Republicans to call Bolton to testify.

-The focus was on whether two other moderate Republicans, Lamar Alexander and Lisa Murkowski, would vote to hear from Bolton.

-Reporting by Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, David Morgan, Patricia Zengerle and Richard Cowan; Writing by Will Dunham; Editing by Jonathan Oatis , Bernadette Baum and Peter Cooney
+Reporting by Susan Heavey, Susan Cornwell, Makini Brice, Karen Freifeld, David Morgan, Patricia Zengerle and Richard Cowan; Writing by Will Dunham; Editing by Jonathan Oatis, Bernadette Baum and Peter Cooney